divyamajety/recipes/_posts/2015-03-23-divyamajety-omlet.md

 6. few leafs spinach
 7. few leafs coriander

+### Instructions
-Combine eggs with onion,tomato,salt,pepper,spinach and coriander. mix well. pour the liquid on the hotpan brushed with olive oil. after 1min turn it to other side. serve in the plate.
+Combine eggs with onion,tomato,salt,pepper,spinach,coriander and mix well.
+Pour the liquid on the hotpan brushed with olive oil.
+After 1min turn it to other side.
+Serve in the plate.